compadrejunior/typescript-course/Chapter-03/README.md

 - `**/` matches any directory nested to any level

 If the last path segment in a pattern does not contain a file extension or wildcard character, then it is treated as a directory, and files with supported extensions inside that directory are included (e.g. .ts, .tsx, and .d.ts by default, with .js and .jsx if allowJs is set to true).

+## Compiling Options

+Here we will check some important options that you, as a TypeScript developer, should look at when configuring your tsconfig.json project file.

+- `target`: specify what version of JavaScript the output files should be generated.
+It's important what version is compatible with the target JavaScript runtime (browser, Node.js, etc.).
+The default value is ES3 but modern browsers support ES6.
+The target setting changes which JS features are downgraded and which are left intact.
+For example, an arrow function `() =>` this will be turned into an equivalent `function` expression if target is ES5 or lower.
+- `module`: specify how to export and import modules.
+We will see this ahead, but in general, modules helps us to export JavaScript code to be imported in other codes (almost like the includes statement in other languages).
+In JavaScript there is two ways to handle modules: the import/export keywords and using the require() function.
+See: [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+- `lib`: depending on the runtime environment you will use your code, you can specify what JavaScript libraries will be available for TypeScript.
+For instance, in browser, the Document Object Model (DOM) is a library that allows JavaScript to manipulate HTML elements in a page.
+See [TSConfig reference](https://www.typescriptlang.org/tsconfig#lib).
+- `allowJS`: specify if your want JavaScript code in your source folder to also be compiled.
+TypeScript can convert these files into another .js files, respecting other settings like `targe` option, to rewrite the code in the target JS style.
+- `checkJS`: if allowJS is specified, errors in source JS files will also be reported by TypeScript.
+- `jsx`: if you use React, tells TypeScript to preserve the JSX special syntax in your code.
+- `declaration`: tells tsc to generates .d.ts files in your project.
+Declaration files describes all types signatures in your project.
+This is useful if you are shipping your code as a library for other developers to include in their projects.
+- `declarationMap`: create a map files that helps Developer Tools in the browser to read and interpret the generated declaration files d.ts files.
+- `sourceMap`: if set to true, the generated .js files can be read and interpreted by Developer Tools in the browser.
+Generated JS files usually are written in a non human readable way.
+Source maps solve this by creating a translation map between JavaScript output and our TypeScript source.
+- `noEmitOnError`: if set to true, stops to show errors when compiling your code.
+It is set by default to false, and should remain this way since we always want to see compilation errors.
+Also, if set to true and we have compilation errors, TypeScript will not compile.
+- `strict`: there are lots of fine tunning options for TypeScript to check the code against rules and best practices.
+When we set strict to true, which is the default, all the rules will be checked against our code.
+If set to false, we may need to adjust all other checks options one by one.
+Since the list is extensive, it is best to check all the *Type Checking* options to know exactly what will be checked.
+See [Type Checking](https://www.typescriptlang.org/tsconfig#Type_Checking_6248) documentation.

 ---